Diablo109/Checkers-game/README.md

-Hi this is a basic checkers game that i created while i wass learning new things . hope you enjoy it.
+Hi this is a basic checkers game that i created while i was learning new things . hope you enjoy it.